 Want to learn how to supercharge your productivity?

 You’re in luck!
-In his upcoming webinar, expert project manager Adam Cherrill will be sharing his insights into what he calls “High-Velocity Productivity”.
+In his recent webinar, expert project manager Adam Cherrill shared his insights into what he calls “High-Velocity Productivity”.
 Adam has spent 20+ years in the U.S. aerospace and defense industry in a variety of engineering, business development, programs management and leadership roles.

 Join us as we dig into: